-If you are using Scrum Project Management in order to deliver working products that provide much more business value, then Scrum project management is going to be a methodology that allows you to manage software delivery that is going to come under a much broader umbrella that is better known as Agile project management.
+f you are using Scrum Project Management in order to deliver working products that provide much more business value, then Scrum project management is going to be a methodology that allows you to manage software delivery that is going to come under a much broader umbrella that is better known as Agile project management.
 It is going to help provide you with a lightweight process framework that will help to embrace incremental and iterative practices, meaning that you will be able to help organizations deliver software that works much more frequently.
 These projects are essentially going to be progressing through a series of sprints, which are also referred to as iterations.
-At the end of each of these sprints, the team that is working on them will be able to produce a product increment that is potentially deliverable.
+At the end of each of these sprints, the team that is working on them will be able to produce a product increment that is potentially deliverable. if you are interested in this type of management but are unsure where to begin, consider obtaining Scrum Master certification first.

 The Value of Scrum Project Management